Heated Gear Guide

 Getting plugged in may seem confusing at first, but it’s not.
 Most heated gear comes with a battery harness with loop connectors for each of your battery’s terminals.
 Once connected, route the battery harness to an easily accessible location on your bike.
 When you’re ready to ride, plug your heated gear into the controller, then plug the other end of the controller into the battery harness on your bike.
 If you are riding with a passenger, you should both carry your own control accessory.

 Different brands of heated gear are compatible with each other.
 These days, you will find COAX-style connectors are used by most, if not all, heated apparel manufacturers.
-If you have an older jacket liner or accessory with an SAE-style connector, you can purchase an inexpensive SAE-COAX adapter.
+If you have an older jacket liner or accessory with an SAE-style connector, you can purchase an inexpensive SAE-COAX adapter, like the one shown below.

 1 Rider Example: